Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 | 5.0.0  | 3.0 |

 API version can be selected by passing the [api_version][text_analytics_client] keyword argument into the client.
 For the latest Text Analytics features, consider selecting the most recent preview API version.
-For production scenarios, the latest GA API version is recommended.
+For production scenarios, the latest GA version is recommended.
 Setting to an older version may result in reduced feature compatibility.

 ### Authenticate the client